Halliford School: Amenities and curriculum

 Sports and athletics are significant throughout the year groups.
 Boys from the school have played sports such as rugby, cricket and basketball to the highest level.
 A major portion of alumni play for teams in or compete as individuals in rugby, cricket, football, badminton, rowing, athletics and/or golf at university, local or workplace clubs.
 The inspectorate reports students are known by the staff who all provide major support outside of the school timetable.
-A broad extra-curricular programme runs and ambitious, frequent overseas trips: academic, charity project based or sporting.
+A broad co-curricular programme runs and ambitious, frequent overseas trips: academic, charity project based or sporting.

 In early years the curriculum is broad with pupils exposed to a wide range of subjects to help them acquire a sound foundation of basic skills.
-At GCSE students unless exceptional requirements merit different options study English language, English Literature, Mathematics, the three Sciences, a modern language and ICT.
-AS and A-level courses can be taken in 25 non-vocational subjects: in the arts, languages, technologies and sciences.
+Students at Halliford follow a broad curriculum through to GCSE, choosing from a wide range of subjects including English, mathematics, sciences, languages, humanities, arts, drama, design and technology, and computer science.
+A-level courses can be taken in 25 non-vocational subjects: in the arts, languages, technologies and sciences.

-Boys are encouraged to stay on into the sixth form and continue to university.
+Boys are encouraged to stay on into the well-established co-educational sixth form and continue to university.

-Numerous extra-curricular and student-organised clubs and societies include: a current affairs circle, a reading circle to encourage creative writing and a stage production technicians' group.
-Competitions and performances are led by staff and sixth form pupils annually in junior and senior virtual investment trading, theatre and music.
+Numerous co-curricular and student-organised clubs and societies include: a current affairs circle, a reading circle to encourage creative writing and a stage production technicians' group.
+Competitions and performances are led by staff and sixth form pupils annually in junior and senior debating, theatre and music.
 External distinguished speakers give talks and presentations.

-School Badge, Motto and Houses
+School badge, motto and houses

 The school badge was designed in 1986 at the request of the Headmaster, John Crook, by his Deputy Head, John Mitchell.
 The blue chevron represents the Halliford Bend in the River Thames where the School is situated.
 The origin of the word Halliford as derived from HOLY FORD is represented by the gold bar, or pallet (stripe), at the apex of the chevron.
 The two gold crosses were copied from the finials of the churchwardens' staves in the parish church of St Nicholas, Shepperton, within which parish the School stands.
 VADUM SANCTUM inscribed on the open book (for Education) is the Latin for "Holy Ford", and picks up the tradition that Julius Caesar crossed the Thames by way of an ancient ford hereabouts, and that in later Christian times a holy man or hermit lived at the end of Manygate Lane, close by the ancient crossing point.
 The crest depicts a Holy Lamb couchant, illustrating the close links with Shepperton (Sheep Town).
 The Motto, VIA FIRMA AD FIRMIORA, translates roughly as A FIRM PATH TO FIRMER THINGS.
 It represents the School's aim to guide its pupils through the uncertain and turbulent waters of adolescence to the steadier ground of young manhood.

 The school is divided into four houses: